frazrepo/vim-colorschemes/README.md

 # Color Schemes

-Collection of some color schemes for, merged for quick use.
+Collection of some color schemes for vim, merged for quick use.

 ## Installation